News KrakenD CE v2.8 released with improved Lua and OpenTelemetry

 Returning the status codes of the backend

-If what you need is returning the content of a backend service as is, then the no-op encoding will proxy the client call to the backend service without any manipulation.
+If you need to return the content of a backend service as is, then the no-op encoding will proxy the client call to the backend service without any manipulation.
 When the backend produces the response, it’s passed back to the client, preserving its form: body, headers, status codes, and such.

 An exception to this behavior is 30x responses, which will be followed by the gateway even with no-op encoding.
-If your backend returns a 301 the client won’t follow it, but the gateway.
+If your backend returns a 301 the client won’t follow it, but the gateway will (Enterprise can change this)

 Returning other status codes